zayedRbaea2/Random-Web-Experiments/Cases blog/README.md

 ![Preview](4165b8c9-a38a-4134-a01b-e8669e9ee5de.png)

 ## Overview
-A simple web application designed to track employee migration status during a session.
+A simple web application designed to track status during a session.
 The app allows you to:
 - Add employee names with their current status ("تم" / "لم يتم").
 - Modify statuses on the fly.